-What to engrave on your MedicAlert medical ID for beta blockers:
+What to engrave on MedicAlert medical IDs for beta blockers:

-MedicAlert offers free custom engraving on all our medical ID products.
+MedicAlert offers free custom engraving on all our beta blocker bracelets and medical ID products.
 Engravings on medical IDs for beta blockers should include any critical medical information that can protect and save lives in an accident or medical emergency, for example:

 - Beta blockers, other medications